mlemingcapoo/php-docker-image/README.md

-# php84-docker-image
+# php-docker-image
- Docker image for running php commands
+A docker image for running php commands, or development server because i don't like installing the packages

 # Setup
 - Build the image with ```docker compose up --build -d```